Argentina–Ukraine relations: Bilateral agreements

 Both nations have signed several bilateral agreements such as an Agreement on the Protection of Investments (1995); Agreement on Trade and Economic Cooperation (1996); Treaty on Friendly Relations and Cooperation (2000); Agreement on Abolition of Visas (2011) and an Agreement for mutual recognition of higher education degrees from both nations (2015).

 Trade

 In 2016, trade between Argentina and Ukraine totaled US$60.5 million.
 Argentina's main exports to Ukraine include: fish and crustaceans; fruit and nuts; seeds and oleaginous fruits; tobacco and its substitutes.
 Ukraine's main exports to Argentina include: fertilizers, ferrous metals and machinery.
-Argentine multinational company Molinos Río de la Plata operates in Ukraine.